 Elizabeth supported the author, Elaine Murphy, in the research for this publication, which also features two chapters on her own ancestors.
-The book focuses on the story of south Norfolk through the owners and occupiers of one home.
+The book focuses on the story of south Norfolk through the owners and occupiers of one home over several centuries.

 Researching your World War One Ancestors (2014)